 Holocaust Memorial Day Welcome Page

-The Annual National Holocaust Memorial Day commemoration is hosted by Holocaust Education Trust Ireland in association with The Department of Justice and Equality and Dublin City Council
+The National Holocaust Memorial Day commemoration takes place in Dublin every year on the Sunday nearest to the 27 of January, in the Mansion House.
+It is organised under the auspices of Holocaust Education Trust Ireland in association with The Department of Justice and Equality and Dublin City Council.

 Venue: The Round Room at the Mansion House, Dawson Street, Dublin 2

-There is no charge for attending Holocaust Memorial Day but it is necessary to apply for invitations by contacting the HETI office
+To attend: There is no charge for attending HMD but it is necessary to apply for invitations.

 To apply: Contact the HETI office at email@example.com giving the names and addresses of all persons requesting invitations.
 They will be registered on the guest list and invitations will be sent out in early January.